marian42/journal/README.md

   2. Unzip downloaded archive to `data` and rename unzipped folder to `google`

 ###### `Twitter`
-  1. TBD
+  1. Download personal Twitter archive
-  2. TBD
+  (Detailed instructions can be found on Twitter Help Center [_here_](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive)):
-  3. TBD
+  2. Unzip downloaded archive to `data` and rename unzipped folder to `twitter`

 ###### `Steam`
   1. Create a `steam` subfolder in `/data`
-  2. In steam, click on your wallet amount, then click on "View licenses and product key activations".
+  2. In steam, click on your wallet amount, then click on "View licenses and product key activations"
-  3. Save this page as an html document to `/data/steam`.
+  3. Save this page as an html document to `/data/steam`

 #### Run